 The best indexes for your application must take a number of factors into account, including the kinds of queries you expect, the ratio of reads to writes, and the amount of free memory on your system.

 The best overall strategy for designing indexes is to profile a variety of index configurations with data sets similar to the ones you’ll be running in production to see which configurations perform best.Inspect the current indexes created for your collections to ensure they are supporting your current and planned queries.
 If an index is no longer used, drop the index.

-MongoDB can only use one index to support any given operation.
+Generally, MongoDB only uses one index to fulfill most queries.
 However, each clause of an $or query may use a different index, and starting in 2.6, MongoDB can use an intersection of multiple indexes.

 The following documents introduce indexing strategies: